 - Alexandrescu, C. (2016).
 Troesmis – a changing landscape.
 Romans and the Others in the Lower Danube Region in the First Century BC – Third Century AD, C.-G. Alexandrescu (ed. ).
 Biblioteca Istro-Pontică – Seria Arheologie 12 (Tulcea 2016).

 - Doruţiu-Boilă, E., (1972), Castra legionis V Macedonicae und Municipium Troesmense, Dacia, N.S., 16, p.
 133 – 144

-- Karavas, J. (2001) The evolution of roman frontier defence systems and fortications the lower danube provinces in the rst and second centuries AD, Durham theses, Durham University.
+- Karavas, J. (2001) The evolution of roman frontier defence systems and fortifications in the lower Danube provinces in the first and second centuries AD, Durham theses, Durham University.
 Available at Durham.
 E-Theses Online: http://etheses.dur.ac.uk/3957/

 - Cîrjan, R. (2016) Moesica et Christiana.
 Studies in honour of Professor Alexandru Barnea, (eds.
 A. Panaite, R. Cârjan, C. Căpiță), p.
 289-300